akka/akka-projection/docs/src/main/paradox/cassandra.md

 ## at-most-once

-The offset for each envelope can be stored before the envelope has been processed and that gives at-most-once processing semantics.
+The offset for each envelope is stored before the envelope has been processed and giving at-most-once processing semantics.
 This means that if the projection is restarted from previously stored offset one envelope may not have been processed.